 A data collection event is a collection of information on one or more population(s) over a specific period of time (e.g. baseline, follow-up 1, follow-up 2).
 It is described using the following fields: name, start and end date, and data sources (e.g. questionnaires, physical measures, biosample measures, etc).
 A data collection event may be associated to one or more populations and it can include one or more datasets.

-A harmonization study is defined as a research project harmonizing data across individual studies to answer specific reseach questions.
-It is described using the following fields: acronym, contact information, objectives, design and related documents.
-A harmonization study can include one population and one or more harmonized dataset (dataschema).
+A harmonization initiative is defined as a research project harmonizing data across individual studies to answer specific reseach questions.
+It is described using the following fields: acronym, contact information, objectives, start year, end year and related documents.
+A harmonization initiative can include one or more harmonization protocols (dataschema).

 A collected (study-specific) dataset holds metadata about the variables collected within a data collection event.
 The metadata is described using a standardized format of data dictionary which provides information on collected variables’ definitions and characteristics (e.g. type, unit, categories, and area of information covered).
 It can be associated to a study by specifying a data collection event.

 A collected variable is a variable that was collected, measured, or constructed within a study protocol.
 It is described using the following fields: name, label, description, type, unit, categories, and area of information covered.
 If the collected dataset includes data, summary statistics of the collected variable can be published on the web portal (e.g. means, minimum, maximum, counts and percentages).
 Each collected variable is part of one and only one study-specific dataset.